Family Owned & Operated Since 2015

 A woman with long hair is sleeping peacefully on a blue pillow with her hands tucked under her cheek.
 She is lying on a bed with white and beige bedding, and her expression appears relaxed and content.

-The Crisis of Teenage Sleep Deprivation
+Understanding Teenage Sleep Deprivation Statistics

-One student shared their struggle: “I sat in the living room in our house on the ground, crying and having horrible breathing problems.
+This chronic lack of rest is more than just an inconvenience; it can spark a range of issues, including decreased academic performance, increased mental health disorders, and heightened engagement in risky behaviors.
+One student shared a poignant experience: I sat in the living room on the ground, crying and having horrible breathing problems.
 It was so scary.
-I think it was from the accumulated stress, the fear over my grades, the lack of sleep and the crushing sense of responsibility.”
+It stemmed from accumulated stress, fear over my grades, lack of sleep, and a crushing sense of responsibility.

 The Scope of Teenage Sleep Deprivation